dann41/cherry-pick-balena/README.md

 # cherry-pick-balena
-Multiplayer game managed with balena for Raspberry PI with SenseHab
+Multiplayer game managed with balena for Raspberry PI with SenseHat